KeithPatarroyo/galapagos-project/content/event/example/index.md

   country: Canada

 summary: Announcement of the Main Endeavors of the Project.
 abstract: "Keith Patarroyo publicly kicks off an ambitious new project to find science of MetaEngineering.
 The crucial element in this voyage is the Game of Life Cellular (GoL) Automata.
-By analyzing its 50 year development we aim to distill the key elements of innovation and obtain  the building blocks of the empirical science of MetaEngineering."
+By analyzing its 50 year development the project aims to distill the key elements of innovation and obtain  the building blocks of the empirical science of MetaEngineering."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.